 Seminar 1: Annette Boaz 5th March 2020, The role of context in implementing research evidence

-This session will make a case for the importance of context in implementing research evidence.
-It will argue that research evidence often ‘lands’ in practice settings in a state of bewilderment.
-Drawing on recent examples of implementing research evidence, it will highlight the wide range of contextual factors that can trip up even the best laid implementation plans.
-In particular, it will highlight the role of theory in generating deeper insights into contextual factors.
-Finally, it will consider how research developed in local contexts can sometimes be better equipped to generate research evidence that meet local needs.
+This session made a case for the importance of context in implementing research evidence.
+It argued that research evidence often ‘lands’ in practice settings in a state of bewilderment.
+Drawing on recent examples of implementing research evidence, it highlighted the wide range of contextual factors that can trip up even the best-laid implementation plans.
+In particular, it highlighted the role of theory in generating deeper insights into contextual factors.
+Finally, it considered how research developed in local contexts can sometimes be better equipped to generate research evidence that meet local needs.

-Seminar 2: Peter Beresford 9th April 2020, Engaging people and communities in implementation
+Seminar 2: Peter Beresford 9th April 2020, Engaging people and communities in the implementation

-The aim of this session will be to explore how inclusive involvement, which we often think about in terms of planning, research and evaluation can also extend to the key stage of implementation in provision and practice.
-It will draw on experience working to achieve this in both user-led and collaborative schemes and initiatives and hopefully help us better understand both drivers and blockers and help participants address the issue in their own particular work.
+The aim of this session was to explore how inclusive involvement, which we often think about in terms of planning, research and evaluation can also extend to the key stage of implementation in provision and practice.
+It drew on experience working to achieve this in both user-led and collaborative schemes and initiatives and hopefully helped us better understand both drivers and blockers and helped participants address the issue in their own particular work.

 Seminar 3: Lesley Wye 7th May 2020, Implementation from the perspective of a knowledge mobilisation fellow